Logo

 If your household has high simultaneous demand for example, two showers running at the same time our installation team will factor this into the survey and recommend whether a larger tank or a supplementary immersion element is appropriate.

-Sailax Ecogen290 300-litre all-in-one heat pump water heater unit
+Sailax Ecogen290 heat pump water heater unit

 Honestly didn’t expect to notice such a big difference—our energy bill dropped within the first month!
 The installation was smooth, the system’s quiet, and the house feels cosy all day.
 Wish we’d switched sooner.